-The Post 9/11 GI Bill will allow nearly half a million veterans and their families to attend an institution of higher learning with little or no cost to them.
-By providing this generous new GI Bill the country has renewed the social contract with our men and women in uniform.
+The Post 9/11 GI Bill has allowed over a million veterans and their families to attend an institution of higher learning with little or no cost to them.
+By providing this generous new GI Bill, the country has renewed the social contract with our men and women in uniform.
 In this same spirit, Iraq and Afghanistan Veterans of America (IAVA) wants to help your school step up to support student veterans on your campus.

 Here is some information to get you started:

 - Steps schools can take to be more Veteran Friendly.

 - Calculate benefits a veteran will be entitled to in your state.